brown-cs132-s13/html/HTML.md

 You should have a navigation bar that links to each of those pages.

+## Troubleshooting
+If you're having problems, you can always talk to the friendly and talented TAs.
+We're available from 7-9pm on Mondays, Wednesdays, and Thursdays in the Moonlab (CIT 227), and can be reached via email at [cs132tas@cs.brown.edu](mailto:cs132tas@cs.brown.edu).

 ## Handing In
 To hand in your project, from your project directory, run:

     cs132_handin html

+**Note:** if the handin script isn't working for you, you can email a copy of your code to the TAs.

 That's it!